-A white mask reveals all the filter that the mask is attached to.
-An all white mask is considered blank or empty and shows all the selected filter.
+A white mask reveals all the layer (or filter) that the mask is attached to.
+An all white mask is considered blank or empty and shows all the selected layer.
 As you use the masking tools, you are adding black paint (Paint-Out mode).
-Where you paint with black you are hiding the current filter, allowing the filter(s) under it to show through.
+Where you paint with black you are hiding the current layer, allowing the layers under it to show through.
 Think of it like cutting a hole in the mask.
-If you make a mistake, you can switch your paint color to white (Paint-In mode) and paint the filter back in like an eraser.
-When you paint you have more than just white or black, but any shade of gray in between depending on the opacity of the brush.
+If you make a mistake, you can switch your paint color to white (Paint-In mode) and paint the layer back in like an eraser.
+When you paint you have more than just white or black, but any shade of gray in between depending on the opacity of the tool.
 Shades of gray partially hide the layer, blending the layers together.

-Each filter layer in Perfect Effects has a mask automatically added to it.
-This allows you blend each filter differently.
+Each layer in Perfect Layers or filter layer in Perfect Effects has a mask automatically added to it.
+This allows you blend each layer differently.